jasonhu09/2020-sensor-miniproject/report.md

 # Ethan Hung and Jason Hu Sensor Project

+Data used in this report come from new.txt.

+To run our solutions, use:
+python analyze.py new.txt
+python detect.py new.txt

 ## Task 0

 ### 1. What is the greeting string issued by the server to the client upon first connecting?